isocroft/Jollof/README.md

 $ php jollof docs

 ```
-2. Next, click the blue <q>GO TO APP</q> button at the top right corner of the page that loads.
+2. Next, click the blue <q>GO TO APP</q> button at the top right corner of the page that loads in the (your default) browser.

 ## Setting Up

 The philosophy of **Jollof** is very simple. _Routes_ are very tightly knitted to the _Controllers_ that service them.
 For every route, the first part of the URI and/or path is the Controller class name and the second part of the URI and/or path is the Controller class method.

->
+> For more on getting up and running, see the [easydocs mark down file](https://raw.githubusercontent.com/isocroft/Jollof/master/EASYDOCS.md).

-It's a new way of thinking about the way applications should be crafted!
+It's a new way of thinking about the way applications could be crafted!

 All you need to setup can be found in the **documentation** folder(s) of the project starter folder.